LongForm: Effective Instruction Tuning with Reverse Instructions: The Dataset

 \subsection{Structured Corpora (SC)}

-We have focused on \methodname{} generation so far.
-But there are also structured corpora that contain instruction-output pairs.
-We collect data from Stack Exchange and WikiHow without using LLMs.
+We also mine structured corpora that contain (instruction,(long-)output) pairs: Stack Exchange and WikiHow.
+We do not use LLMs here.

-\textbf{Stack Exchange (SE)}: We use the Stack Exchange subcorpus of Pile \cite{gao2020pile}.
-We select 50 examples from each of 88 subdomains, covering a wide range of topics, including Buddhism, chemistry, and webmasters.
+From the \textbf{Stack Exchange (SE)} subcorpus of Pile \cite{gao2020pile}, we select 50 examples from each of 88 subdomains, covering a wide range of topics, including Buddhism, chemistry, and webmasters.
 For each example, we select the question and its corresponding details as an instruction and the answer as the output.
 This subset adds more complicated human instructions to \DataName.

-\textbf{WikiHow}: WikiHow includes how-to tutorials, each comprising a question and an answer that consists of two parts: an introduction and several steps with a brief summary and a long description of each step. \devour{ We initially used the WikiHow summarization dataset \cite{koupaee2018wikihow}; however, as this dataset lacks details (e.g., the distinction between brief summary and a long description), we scrape the website with more granularity.}
+\textbf{WikiHow} includes how-to tutorials, each comprising a question and an answer that consists of two parts: an introduction and several steps with a brief summary and a long description of each step. \devour{ We initially used the WikiHow summarization dataset \cite{koupaee2018wikihow}; however, as this dataset lacks details (e.g., the distinction between brief summary and a long description), we scrape the website with more granularity.}

 To generate an instruction, we create 18 templates -- e.g., ``What are some steps to <question>?'' -- and use ``how-to'' questions to fill in the placeholders.
 We also include the number of steps in 14 out of 18 templates to control the model in terms of number of steps, similar to the length information for corpus-extracted examples.
 We provide all templates in \S\ref{sec:wikihow_templates_appendix}.